 While in detention, education is provided through the Educational Service Center of Lorain County.
 In addition to classroom instruction, there are twenty-five individual computer stations available for those enrolled in online education.

-Alternative visitation arrangements can be made by contacting Mark Osborne, Superintendent of Detention at [email protected].
+Visits are scheduled by resident’s last name.
+Alternative visitation arrangements can be made by contacting Mark Osborne, Superintendent of Detention, at [email protected].